-During a deferment, you are allowed to temporarily postpone payments on your loan, and no interest accrues.
-Loans are deferred when the borrower is:
+During a deferment, you are allowed to temporarily postpone payments on your loan.
+Interest may not accrue on some loans during a deferement.
+Loans may be deferred when the borrower is:

 - Pursuing at least half-time study at an eligible school;